rubengamboa/4820-slides/ch00-introduction.md

 * Attendance is optional
 * But it will help you learn the material
   * hence, pass the course
+* And it's worth an extra 5% bonus on exams

 ---{
     tpl: twocol